ARMmbed/mbed-os-5-docs/docs/api/security/psa.md

 The Mbed implementation of the Platform Security Architecture (PSA) provides root of trust services and infrastructure for developing IoT applications.

 When Mbed OS is running on a PSA Security Model compliant target, the Mbed implementation of PSA helps to protect cryptographic assets, credentials and critical code sections by providing an isolation between a Secure Processing Environment (SPE) and a Non-Secure Processing Environment (NSPE).
 The Secure Partition Manager (SPM), which uses the target's hardware features, manages the isolation.
-The SPM provides standardized IPC APIs that you can use regardless of system architecture (v8M, TEE on Cortex-A) or inside another chip.
+The SPM provides standardized Inter-Process Communication (IPC) APIs that you can use regardless of system architecture (v8M, TEE on Cortex-A) or inside another chip.

 The Mbed implementation of PSA bridges the differences between PSA platforms and non-PSA platforms for application developers, allowing them to use the same standard PSA APIs on both platform types.